 - a) The minimum height of the cloud base must be 50 metres above the maximum height determined for each competition flight.
 For the Unlimited Final Freestyle Programme, the minimum height of the cloud base must be 800m. - b) The minimum prevailing flight visibility, determined with reference to ground features from the midpoint of the contest area at the maximum height for the competition flight, must be 5 kilometres. - c) The maximum permissible average wind speed at the surface is 12 m/sec.
 At 500 m the maximum permissible average headwind component is 12 m/sec.
-Maximum crosswind components, in relation to the main axis, are 6 m/sec at the surface and 8 m/sec at 500 m.
-Maximum tail wind component at the surface and 500 m is 3 m/sec. - d) Competition flight will not take place in precipitation. - e) In "A" and "Y52" the maximum permitted density altitude, measured at the surface, for sequences to be flown without interruption is 3,000 feet.
+The maximum crosswind components in relation to the main axis are 6 m/sec at the surface and 8 m/sec at 500 m.
+The maximum tail wind component at the surface and 500 m is 3 m/sec. - d) In case the following conditions are fulfilled: - The main axis component of the wind at 500m exceeds 12 m/sec, or is close to the 12 m/sec limit so that normal flight operations are expected to be significantly disturbed, at the discretion of the International Jury; - ii) and there is a distinct risk that the contest cannot be validated under the standard wind main axis component limit rule (see above), at the discretion of the International Jury,